mollywoodnini/ga-z270x-ug/README.md

 * In: Internal mic, Line in
 * USB: [Logitech C910 1080p HD Pro](https://www.newegg.com/Product/Product.aspx?Item=N82E16826104385), [KRAKEN 7.1](https://www.razer.com/gaming-audio/razer-kraken-71-v2)

 Internal speakers is used when plugging into the rear (green) speaker jack.
 If you are a gamer, like myself, and do like to stream I have not ran into any problem using a USB headset with mic or the webcam.
 If you want to set that up, [here is a great video](https://www.youtube.com/watch?v=F2OzfwFHjhE).
 The only issue I have with audio is using Adobe programs.
 Audition will not properly work with USB mics.
 I have tried both of my devices and the program reports all audio as suddenly not working.
+Still looking into a fix for this.

 ## USB Port Patching

 Following this [guide by RehabMan](https://www.tonymacx86.com/threads/guide-creating-a-custom-ssdt-for-usbinjectall-kext.211311/) I created an SSDT to fix the USB port layout.
 The device ID for this board is `0xa2af`.
 You can try the one here, or make your own.
 Do keep in mind your port count may vary if you do not have the same hardware.
 Once created you can remove the USB port limit patch from the config.

-## Gaming

-I do love games.
-What little games that can run on Mac natively from Steam run very well.
-HITMAN, DiRT Rally, WoW, Smite, LoL, Euro Truck Sim 2, and lots more run at 60fps with settings maxed out.
-I can stream and not suffer from from performance loss.
-I did the first time around because my install was degraded due to constant fiddling.
-Using [Wine](http://wineskin.urgesoftware.com/tiki-index.php) I can run Platinum, Gold and Silver rated games with mostly no issues.

 ## Back it up!